protocol/w3dt-sudo/projects/filjs-audit/README.md

 - [Schema](https://github.com/filecoin-shipyard/js-lotus-client-schema): contains schemas for JSON data representation compatible with Lotus JSON-RPC API.
 - Provider libraries ([Node.js](https://github.com/filecoin-shipyard/js-lotus-client-provider-nodejs) and [browser](https://github.com/filecoin-shipyard/js-lotus-client-provider-browser)): inspired by “providers” in the Ethereum ecossystem, a provider links to a running node exposing interface that connects to a Lotus JSON-RPC API endpoint using WebSockets or HTTP.
-- [rpc](https://github.com/filecoin-shipyard/js-lotus-client-rpc): used together with a schema for creating the RPC messages from function parameters.
+- [RPC](https://github.com/filecoin-shipyard/js-lotus-client-rpc): used together with a schema for creating the RPC messages from function parameters.

 #### Maturity

 The Good:
 - It is generated from the Go RPC implementation, so is always up to date (as long as the generation is re-run).
+See the two [`go-`](https://github.com/filecoin-shipyard/js-lotus-client-schema) directories in [js-lotus-client-schem](https://github.com/filecoin-shipyard/js-lotus-client-schema) for the custom codegen.
 - It could be used to generate API docs and (almost complete) TypeScript declarations.

 The Bad: